KoaichGet Koaich →

 We won't claim we're "unhackable."
 Every system has a threat model and ours is no exception — we've documented it publicly and we're commissioning an independent audit.
 What we will claim is that the threat model excludes us: an attacker who fully compromises our infrastructure still walks away with ciphertext.

 We won't call our cryptography "bank-grade" or "military-grade."
 Those are marketing tropes that sophisticated buyers discount on sight.
-We use specific, named primitives — nacl.box for 1:1 messaging, MLS (RFC 9420) for group rooms, per-document symmetric keys wrapped to each recipient's device, Shamir's Secret Sharing for recovery, WebAuthn passkeys for web auth — and we'll happily walk through them with any security-conscious reviewer.
+We use specific, named primitives — nacl.box for 1:1 messaging, a Sender-Key scheme for group messaging (per-group key wrapped per member, rotated on removal), MLS (RFC 9420) for collaborative vault documents, per-document symmetric keys wrapped to each recipient's device, Shamir's Secret Sharing for recovery, WebAuthn passkeys for web auth — and we'll happily walk through them with any security-conscious reviewer.

 We won't add a password-recovery backdoor, because the existence of the backdoor would defeat the entire property we're selling.
-We won't train AI on your content.
+We don't operate AI training infrastructure ourselves.
+Our AI provider (Anthropic) doesn't train on customer API data — see §6.6 of /security for the full statement.
 We won't ship a vendor-side content audit log, even when an enterprise buyer asks for one, because building it would compromise the guarantee for every other customer.

 And we won't name competitors in the negative.
 Slack, Notion, Google Workspace, Microsoft 365 — they are good at what they do.
 They made a different trade-off than we did.
 We're not arguing they're bad.
 We're arguing that the trade-off they made should be a choice, and right now, for sensitive work, it isn't one.